In the 1935 preface to the second edition of a 1916 paper, Jung noted that:

 Lion and woman and the Lord knows what.

-No specification of human being or of being itself can ignore “the foul rag-and-bone shop” the former “broken man” unaccountably represents within the latter.
+No specification of human being or of being itself can ignore “the foul rag-and-bone shop” the “broken man” unaccountably represents within the universe of being.
 On the one hand, this is a proofstone against which any attempt to formulate any prported truth of these must be tried.
 No sleight of hand can add lipstick to this pig.
 On the other, since their truth would inescapably infold this “mound of refuse”, the stunning wonder would be that even this, even the stench and horror trailed along by us, would be enfolded in that strange “quintessence”.
 More yet, as Yeats discerned, it would even turn out that this “mound of refuse” equally embraced that “quintessence” as the place “where all the ladders start”.
 There would thus be a double infolding, Dante’s “forma universal di questo nodo”…5

 - Jung repeatedly has recourse to the plurality of time in this passage.
 He begins by referring to “the descent into ancient times” and to “man’s millennial history”.
 Then the contrast between “the whole man” and the split “man of the present” is described as the difference between “the one who ever is as he was” and “the other (who) is what he is only for the moment”.
 Time as times is the great path marker followed in the twentieth century by Einstein, Husserl, Jung, Heidegger and others, including Innis and McLuhan, in the attempt to understand the possibility of truth — and only so the truth of human beings and their surrounding cosmos. ↩